-The ADS131M04 has an integrated negative charge pump that allows for input voltages below AGND with a unipolar supply.
+The ADS131M06 has an integrated negative charge pump that allows for input voltages below AGND with a unipolar supply.
 Consequently, shunt diodes between the inputs and AGND cannot be used to clamp excessive negative input voltages.
 Instead, the same diode that clamps overvoltage is used to clamp undervoltage at its reverse breakdown voltage.
-Take care to prevent input voltages or currents from exceeding the limits provided in the Absolute Maximum Ratings table in the Specifications section.
+Take care to prevent input voltages or currents from exceeding the limits provided in the Absolute Maximum Ratings table.